core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   Note that, in most cases, such SRV_ADDR and SRV_PORT are those to which original observation requests are sent to by clients (see {{ssec-client-side-request}}), unless those requests are sent to a multicast address (see {{I-D.ietf-core-groupcomm-bis}}).

-  The addressing information above is provided to the observer clients through the CRI specified by the element 'tpi_server', within the 'tp_info' parameter of the informative response (see {{sssec-transport-specific-encoding}}).
+  The addressing information above is conveyed through the CRI specified by the element 'tpi_server', within the 'tp_info' parameter of the informative response (see {{sssec-transport-specific-encoding}}).

 * It MUST be sent to the IP multicast address GRP_ADDR and port number GRP_PORT.

-  The addressing information above is provided to the observer clients through the CRI specified by an element of 'tpi_details', within the 'tp_info' parameter of the informative response.
+  The addressing information above is conveyed through the CRI specified by an element of 'tpi_details', within the 'tp_info' parameter of the informative response.
 In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).

 For each target resource with an active group observation, the server MUST store the latest multicast notification.